Flag Bet Explained

 CONS

-• It can be more complicated and time-consuming than bets
+• It can be more complicated and time-consuming compared to standard bets

-• It may require a larger stake to cover all bets
+• It may require a larger stake to cover all combinations

 • Involves higher level of risk